Donaim/proviral-pres1/slides.md

 First, I would like to introduce myself.

 - My name is Vitalik, I am a software developer here.
-I am mostly working on MiCall and Proviral right now.
+I am mostly working on MiCall and Proviral pipeline right now.

 - I have a passion for programming, lots of hobby projects, and a programming blog.

+- As you all know, the Russia-Ukraine war is still ongoing.

-- As a Ukrainian, I am grateful for the support that many of you have shown for my country.
-The war with Russia is still ongoing, and it's only getting worse.
+- As a Ukrainian, I am grateful for the support that so many of you shown for my country.

 -->